BetonQuest/BetonQuest/docs/Participate/Process/Submitting-Changes.md

 The last step of the contributing process is to submit your changes.
-This is done via a Pull Request on GitHub.
+This is done via a pull request on GitHub.
-A Pull Request basically means that you ask us to pull your changes into our codebase.
+A pull request basically means that you ask us to pull your changes into our codebase.
 Let's create one!

 ## Push your changes
 The first step is to push (upload) your changes to your fork on GitHub.
 You can do this using
-<a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html#push" target="_blank">IntelliJ's Git integration</a>
+<a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html#push" target="_blank">IntelliJ's Git integration</a>.

 ## Creating a Pull Request
-There are three ways to create a Pull Request:
+There are three ways to create a pull request:

 1. If you recently pushed to your fork, you see a `Create Pull Request` hint on our [repository page](https://github.com/BetonQuest/BetonQuest).

-2. You can go to the [Pull Request](https://github.com/BetonQuest/BetonQuest/pulls) page on our repository and click on `New pull request`.
+2. You can go to the [Pull Request](https://github.com/BetonQuest/BetonQuest/pulls) page on our repository and click on `New Pull Request`.
 But then you need to click on `Compare across Forks` and then select your `Head Repository`.

 3. You can also click on `New Pull Request` in your fork, then it already compares it to the BetonQuest repository.

-Now give the Pull Request a short but meaningful title.
+Now give the pull request a short but meaningful title.
 Then add a description that indicated what you added, removed or changed.
-If there are related issues, link them with the keyword `Closes #issue-id-here`, so the issue is automatically closed when the Pull Request is merged.
+If there are related issues, link them with the keyword `Closes #issue-id-here`, so the issue is automatically closed when the pull request is merged.

 ### Did you...
-The Pull Request template contains a list of typical pitfalls.
+The pull request template contains a list of typical problems.
 We will check these during the review.
+Do not check any of these boxes on GitHub, we will do that during the review.
+Please control these things though.

 ??? success "... run Maven verify?"
     The most basic check is [Maven Verify](Code/Checking-Requirements.md).
 Run it in you IDE and make sure it SUCCEEDS!